ProtractorNinja/teatime/README.md

 # Original Todo document

 Working on:
-    - Cross platform support (Basically just making the getMCWorldsPath() more extensible) (Mr V must test this)
+- Cross platform support (Basically just making the getMCWorldsPath() more extensible)

 To do:
 - More cool keyboard shortcuts!
     - ctrl + drag to trash = kill row
     - alt + drag to trash = kill all of the same ID
     - select an item + mouse scroll + keyboard shortcut = good
 - Organize code; Commenting /** *content */ helps.
 - Make it so that it could use texture packs in certain instances?
 - Add editing of en_us.lang names, because they suck
 - Inventory schemes, for favorites.
 - Some kind of search dialog.
 - Operator hotkeys (F5 for refresh, ctrl-s to save, etc)